Hebrews 6:16-17 - Bera saman allar útgáfur

 When God made his promise to Abraham, he backed it all the way, putting his own reputation on the line.
 He said, “I promise that I’ll bless you with everything I have—bless and bless and bless!”
 Abraham stuck it out and got everything that had been promised to him.
 When people make promises, they guarantee them by appeal to some authority above them so that if there is any question that they’ll make good on the promise, the authority will back them up.
 When God wanted to guarantee his promises, he gave his word, a rock-solid guarantee—God can’t break his word.
 And because his word cannot change, the promise is likewise unchangeable.

-For men swear by one greater than themselves, and with them an oath given as confirmation is an end of every dispute.
-In the same way God, desiring even more to show to the heirs of the promise the unchangeableness of His purpose, interposed with an oath
+For people swear an oath by one greater than themselves, and with them an oath serving as confirmation is an end of every dispute.
+In the same way God, desiring even more to demonstrate to the heirs of the promise the fact that His purpose is unchangeable, confirmed it with an oath

 Indeed men swear [an oath] by one greater than themselves, and with them [in all disputes] the oath serves as confirmation [of what has been said] and is an end of the dispute.
 In the same way God, in His desire to show to the heirs of the promise the unchangeable nature of His purpose, intervened and guaranteed it with an oath